 PURPOSE / SCOPE:

-- MSIGMER – Mountain States Institute for GME and Research
+- MSIGMER: Mountain States Institute for Graduate Medical Education and Research

 POLICY:

-- Develop new GME programs in the region
+- Develop new ACGME-accredited GME programs in the region.

-- Provide leadership, academic infrastructure, and financial support to new and existing GME programs
+- Provide leadership, academic resources, and financial support to new and existing GME programs to meet accreditation requirements.

-- Assist affiliated GME programs in obtaining Osteopathic Recognition
+- Assist affiliated GME programs in obtaining and maintaining ACGME Osteopathic Recognition.

 Secondary goals

-- Expand opportunities for future graduates to continue their training in the region
+- Expand postgraduate training opportunities for ICOM graduates in the region.

-- Continue education of osteopathic principles and practices in trainees after graduation
+- Promote ongoing education in osteopathic principles and practices for residents.

-- Address issues of access for primary care in underserved areas
+- Address primary care shortages in underserved areas through GME development.

 Participants